benmvp/benmvp-cli/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to my CLI!
+Thank you for your interest in contributing to the library!

 ## Table of Contents